ziqx/docs/docs/ziqx-drive/manual-api-docs.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Generate Signed URL
+# Direct API Integration

 To securely upload files to your Drive, you first need to generate a signed URL.
 This page explains the process.